 After working tirelessly to clean your car, it is common for minor water spot contamination to occur during the week.
 These dirty water spots can ruin the shiny look that you toiled to perfect.
 Most of these contaminants which you pick while driving can be quite hard to remove with normal glass cleaners.
 The best way to clean glass with such spots is by using quality glass polish products.
 All you have to do is use a foam applicator and then finish off by buffing with a microfiber towel.
 Removing water spots every now and then will prevent noticeable etch marks from forming.

 Make sure that you always carry out a close inspection of windows if your car is more than one year old.
 Dirt buildup normally occurs around the trim of your rear window and windshield.
 This dirt can be removed by scrubbing with an old toothbrush or using a detailing brush.
 Apply window cleaner to the brush and scrub gently along the trim edges to break off the caked-on grime.
 If you encounter stubborn gunk spots, use a sharp edged instrument such as a razor blade.
 However, care should be taken not to scratch the glass or break the rubber seals.

-UPDATE: Lately what I’ve been using for perfectly clean car windows is Invisible Glass with two fine microfiber towels.
+Lately what I’ve been using for perfectly clean car windows is Invisible Glass with two fine microfiber towels.
 One to apply and one to dry.
 Click on the link below to order Invisible Glass from Amazon.
 The stuff’s great!
 This is by far my favorite glass cleaner.

 Final Tip: Cleaning car windows in the shade to avoid the glass cleaner evaporating as this will create residual streaks.